Corvidae-FSJS/data-structures-and-algorithms/challenges/arrayShift/README.md

 ### Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+Start at the backend and shift from that end

 Create function {
 Create new array